simonwep/selection/docs/index.md

       title: Scroll Support
       details: Supports both vertical and horizontal scrolling, ensuring smooth navigation and interaction.
     - icon: 💪
-      title: Proven Stability
+      title: Battle Tested
-      details: Over 3 years of development and widely used in many applications, demonstrating its reliability and robustness.
+      details: Over 6 years of development and widely used in many applications, demonstrating its reliability and robustness.
     - icon: 🖼
       title: Framework Support
-      details: Compatible with major frameworks (work in progress), making it versatile and easy to integrate with various technologies.
+      details: Compatible with major frameworks and easy to "hack" for custom integrations, providing flexibility and versatility.
 ---